daveho/daveho.github.com/_posts/2014-04-19-carpi-car-videos-with-the-raspberry-pi.md

 It's not fancy, but it gets the job done.

-(Believe it or not, that is the famous Sun 12x22 console font.
+(Note that the text in the screenshot uses the famous Sun 12x22 console font.
 I started my professional career programming on a [Sparcstation IPX](http://www.obsolyte.com/sun_ipx/), so it's oddly satisfying to see this font again in a new context.)

 I encountered a few interesting technical issues while working on the software, including figuring out how to do interrupt-driven GPIO from C++ (pretty easy, as it turned out) and how to keep the LCD backlight from powering down (quite hard: I had to use the uinput device to make the button presses register as actual keypresses so that the backlight would wake up).